Frame In, Frame Out: Measuring Framing Bias in LLM-Generated News Summaries: Framing as a Function of Topic

 \paragraph{Length vs.\ Framing Presence}

 To investigate the relationship between text length and framing, we computed a point-biserial correlation coefficient, which measures the association between a continuous variable (text length) and a dichotomous variable (framing status).
 Our analysis revealed a small yet statistically significant positive correlation, $r_{pb} \approx 0.1904$, indicating that longer texts are modestly associated with the presence of framing.
-Specifically, texts identified as ``Framed'' had an average length of 147 words, whereas those labeled ``Not Framed'' averaged 83 words.
-This suggests that framed texts may necessitate additional context or elaboration to convey a particular perspective.
+Specifically, texts identified as \texttt{Framed} had an average length of 147 words, whereas those labeled \texttt{Not Framed} averaged 83 words.
+This indicates that length is associated with framing presence, but the small effect size suggests that framing is not reducible to length alone.